Sudhir22/MLAlgorithms/README.md

 # MLAlgorithms
-Implementation of different ML algorithms
+Implementation of different ML algorithms using Numpy